-What does Benjamin Franklin, the phrase “mind your business” and April 1 all have in common?
+What does Benjamin Franklin, the phrase “mind your business,” April 1st, and National Once Cent Day all have in common?
 The answer is the penny, which we recognize on National One Cent Day.

 The United States first issued a one-cent coin produced by a private mint in 1787.
-It was designed by Benjamin Franklin.
-On one side it read “Mind Your Business” and the other “We Are One.”
+Benjamin Franklin designed it.
+On one side, it read “Mind Your Business” and the other “We Are One.”
 This coin was made of 100% copper was larger than today’s penny and came to be known as the Fugio cent.

 It wasn’t until 1792 that the United States Mint was first created.
 The first coins struck by the newly established mint were called Chain cents, or Flowing Hair Chain Cents by collectors today.
 On one side of the was coin a circle of 13 links of chain representing the 13 colonies.
 On the reverse was an image of a woman with flowing hair, otherwise known as Liberty.

-The one cent coin was reduced in size in the 1850s to make the coin more economical and easier to handle.
+The one-cent coin was reduced in size in the 1850s to make the currency more economical and easier to handle.
 In 1856, the mint produced the Flying Eagle cent with a wreath on the reverse side.